fu0s/Canteen-Management-Angular-Project/README.md

 An example of managing a canteen using an angular application that has only one html page.
 As per styling, w3.css is one of the best styling librairies.
-It is used in this code as long as bootstrap.
+It is used in this code as well as bootstrap.

 <p> check out the two directives in the project.
 There main use is to create a card view filled with data after hitting enter button.